JaredSchwartz/RuleMiner.jl/README.md

 - RecoverMax (recovery from maximal itemsets)

 ## Contributing
-Contributions are welcome!
-If you see something that could be improved, open an issue!
+If you see something that could be improved, please open an issue!
-Please open an issue before opening a pull request because it allows for discussion, design scoping, and roadmapping before a solution is implemented.
+Please no unsolicited PRs.
+Open an issue first.

 ## Installation
 ```